PUV Modernization: Here’s What You Need To Know

 Is it time to say goodbye to “paki abot po” payment system that we’ve all grown accustomed to with jeepneys?
 Not necessarily, not yet.
 Though, e-jeepneys that will soon be hitting the streets come equipped with a tap card-based fare collection system, well-maintained regular jeepneys that are not older than 15 years old will still remain on the streets.
 No more passing change from one passenger to the other, all you’ll need is a loaded Beep card and you’re good to go.

 Will jeepney operators and drivers lose?

-The major reason why Pinagkaisang Samahan ng mga Tsuper at Operation Nationwide (PISTON) and Stop and Go Coalition are against this modernization plan is because they see this initiative as ‘anti-poor’ because it would lead to the loss of livelihood program of small-time jeepney owners and operators.
+The major reason why Pinagkaisang Samahan ng mga Tsuper at Operation Nationwide (PISTON) and Stop and Go Coalition is against this modernization plan is because they see this initiative as ‘anti-poor’ and that it would lead to the loss of livelihood program of small-time jeepney owners and operators.

 Though, this is true to a certain extent, jeepney drivers will not necessarily feel the brunt of this change.
 At least, not in a bad way.
 Why?

 For jeepney drivers who are merely renting out their jeeps, they will be getting a standard income preset by the government.
 They don’t have to worry about the monthly amortization of the new jeepneys.
 At the end of the day, the jeepney operators are mandated to provide them a regular income, not affected by how much the driver is earning per day.

 The burden, on the other hand, will be shouldered by the operator who runs a franchise of PUV.
 The monthly amortization will be a huge financial challenge since each unit despite having a low APR and flexible payment term carries a huge price tag.
 Almost all the drivers and small business operators cannot afford to franchise the new vehicles.